NTIA/scos-sensor/README.md

 This method of authentication for the callback URL is enabled by default.
 To verify it is enabled, set `CALLBACK_AUTHENTICATION` to `TOKEN` in the environment file (this will be enabled if `CALLBACK_AUTHENTICATION` set to anything other than `OAUTH`).
-`PATH_TO_VERIFY_CERT`, in the environment file, can used to set a CA certificate to verify the callback URL server SSL certificate.
+`PATH_TO_VERIFY_CERT`, in the environment file, can be used to set a CA certificate to verify the callback URL server SSL certificate.
 If this is unset and `CALLBACK_SSL_VERIFICATION` is set to true, [standard trusted CAs](
     https://requests.readthedocs.io/en/master/user/advanced/#ca-certificates) will be
 used.
+If `CALLBACK_SSL_VERIFICATION` is not true, verification of the callback URL server SSL certificate will not be performed.

 #### OAuth
 The OAuth 2 password flow is supported for callback URL authentication.
 The following